mu-majid/Microservices-Nodejs-React/GitTix/README.md

   - `Next.JS` does not use `Reacr Router`, instead it rely on a folder called `pages`, and each file inside this folder maps to a route.

   - `getInitialsProps` is a special function used by nextjs to fetch data before rendering a component.
 Executed on the server.

+  - REMINDER: in k8s, all services in the same namespace can communicate with each other via cluster ip service, if they lie in different namesapces, we should use a domain like this `http://NAMESPACE.SERVICENAME.svc.cluster.local`

+  - External Name Service could be used to map a url mentioned above to a more simpler one